RobSchrader/Hello-World/README.md

 The World

-The world can be dull but often times it is very shinney and bright like the sun (the every changing world).
+The world can be dull but often times it is very shiny and bright like the sun (the ever changing world).